ntno/aws-exam-prep/swf.md

 'Workflow starter' - first task
-'Decider'- polls workers for status and makes decisions 'Activity Worker' - does work
+'Decider'- polls workers for status and makes decisions 'Activity Worker' - does the work

 benefits: